-There are myths that prevent you from not only completing your novel or memoir, but keep you from even getting started.
+There are myths that prevent you from not only completing your story, but keep you from even getting started.
 Some of these myths are concocted by the world out there, and some are vague terrors that dwell within.
 Here are a few:

-1) I can’t be a novelist/memoirist without an MFA in fiction.
+1) I can’t be a writer without an MFA in fiction.

 Tolstoy never got an MFA.
 Neither did the Bronte sisters.
 The story lives in your imagination.
 Trust it.
 Sometimes what you need is to give yourself permission to write.

 2) I can’t write my first draft until I complete my research.